devcontainers-contrib/features/CONTRIBUTING.md

 Instead sensitive bugs must be sent by email to devcontainers.contrib+security@gmail.com.

-## Writing code
+## Adding a feature

 1. 🔀 Fork the repo
 2. 💻 Open the repo in your editor
-3. 👨‍💻 Add your changes to your workspace
+3. 👨‍💻 Follow the [How to add a feature] guide on the dev wiki
 4. ✨ Run the tests to make sure everything works
 5. 🔖 Commit & push your changes
 6. 🔁 Open a PR to get your changes merged